-Durable medical equipment (DME) You pay Durable medical equipment (DME) is equipment and supplies that: PPO: 10% of the Plan allowance Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); Non-PPO: 50% of the Plan allowance and any difference between our allowance and the 2.
-Are medically necessary; billed amount 3.
+Durable medical equipment (DME) is equipment and supplies that: PPO: 10% of the Plan allowance Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount 2.
+Are medically necessary; 3.
 Are primarily and customarily used only for a medical purpose; 4.
 Are generally useful only to a person with an illness or injury; 5.
-Are designed for prolonged use; and 6.
-Serve a specific therapeutic purpose in the treatment of an illness or injury.
-We cover rental or purchase, at our option, including repair and adjustment, of durable medical equipment, such as: Oxygen equipment and oxygen Hospital beds • Wheelchairs • Walkers Note: Services listed above require precertification and/or referral (refer to Section 3).
-Not covered: All charges Air conditioners, humidifiers, dehumidifiers, purifiers Other items that do not meet the definition of durable medical equipment Home health services Home health aide services, limited to: PPO: 10% and all charges after 100 visits • 100 visits per person per calendar year for covered services of a home health aide.
-Services must be furnished by a home health care agency in accordance with a home health care plan as defined in Section 10, page 64.
+Are designed for prolonged use; and Serve a specific therapeutic purpose in the treatment of an illness or injury.
+We cover rental or purchase, at our option, including repair and adjustment, of durable medical equipment, such as: Oxygen equipment and oxygen Hospital beds Wheelchairs • Walkers Note: We will pay only for the cost of the standard item.
+Coverage for specialty equipment such as all-terrain wheelchairs is limited to the cost of the standard equipment.
+Services listed above require precertification and/or referral (refer to Section 3).
+Not covered: All charges • Equipment replacements provided less than 3 years after the last one we covered Air conditioners, humidifiers, dehumidifiers, purifiers Other items that do not meet the definition of durable medical equipment Home health services Home health aide services, limited to: PPO: 10% and all charges after 100 visits • 100 visits per person per calendar year for covered services of a home health aide.
+Services must be furnished by a home health care agency in accordance with a home health care plan as defined in Section 10, page 65.
 Non-PPO: 30% and all charges after 100 visits Note: Each visit taking 4 hours or less is counted as one visit.
 If a visit exceeds 4 hours, each 4 hours or fraction is counted as a separate visit.
-Private duty nursing care, limited to: PPO: 10% and all charges after we pay • \$10,000 per person, per calendar year for covered services of a \$10,000 Non-PPO: 50% and all charges after we pay registered nurse (R.N.), licensed practical nurse (L.P.N.), licensed vocational nurse (L.V.N.), or Christian Science nurse. \$10,000 Note: Private duty nursing requires precertification.
-Refer to Section 3, Other services .
-Home health services - continued on next page